teedaa/glassify/README.md

-# Book-House
+# Glassify
-An application that allows you to search for books, write reviews, and create a book wishlist.
+An application that allows you to search for cocktails, add their ingredients to a shopping list, and write and read reviews for cocktails.